maker0101/Todoist_Clone/README.md

 ## Disclaimer

 This project is entirely for educational purposes.
-It is in no way connected to Todoist the app or Doist the company behind Todoist.
+It is in no way connected to Todoist, the app or Doist, the company behind Todoist.
 I'm just a fan of their app and figured it would be a fun, educational challenge to recreate a simplified web-app version of it.